matrix-org/matrix-spec-proposals/specification/application_service_api.rst

 ..
 NOTE::
   Please note the filter options in the registration object above.
-Homeservers should exclude traffic based on the filters.
-Filters are always off by default so do not exclude traffic unless the option is explicitly set.
+Homeservers should exclude traffic to each application service based on the filters they have set.
+If an option is not set, the homeserver MUST adhere to the default value.

-  Additionally the filters are within the context of the transaction API, the Client Server API must continue to show events that may be excluded by the filter.
+  Additionally the filters are within the context of the transaction API.
+The Client Server API MUST continue to show events that may be excluded by the filter.

 Querying